Baltimore, MD Solar Panels

 Baltimore Electricity Prices

-Maryland electricity rates jumped from 13.1 cents per kWh in 2021 to 17.9 cents in 2024—a 37% increase that outpaces national averages.
+Maryland electricity rates have climbed from 13.1 cents per kWh in 2021 to 17.9 cents per kWh in 2024—a 37% increase in just three years that outpaces the national average.

 Price of Energy: Maryland vs National Average